© 2017 Tobin Instruments. All Rights Reserved.

 Yossi from Israel

 I don’t often have finished instruments staying around in the workshop after they’re ready.
 Usually when they’re finished and ready to go off to their new owner, they’re away!
 But at the moment I have a finished Cedar / Rosewood SBB which is being collected in a month or two.
-Then Russ in Bristol sent me his LBB for a service, which I last saw about 8 or 9 years ago.
+Then Russ in Bristol sent me his LBB for a service, which I last had in for an MOT about 8 or 9 years ago.

 It was very fortunate then for Yossi when he flew over from Israel wanting to try out a couple of instruments as he was ready to upgrade to something better.
 I first spoke to Yossi just before Christmas when he mentioned that he’d like to come over.